VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 Each "source" is a lua table that must have a `name` property.
 That `name` is not the name of the plugin, it's the "id" the plugin used when creating the source.
 Each source should tell what name they have in their documentation.

 Other properties you should be aware of are `priority` and `keyword_length`. `priority` allows nvim-cmp to sort the completion list.
 If you do not set a `priority` then the order of the sources will determine the priority.
-Now with `keyword_length` you can control how many characters does are necesary to begin querying the source.
+Now with `keyword_length` you can control how many characters are necesary to begin querying the source.

 In my personal configuration I have the sources setup this way.